haproxy/haproxy/doc/lua-api/index.rst

   :param class_channel channel: The manipulated Channel.
   :param string string: The data which will sent.
-  :returns: an integer containing the amount of butes copyed or -1.
+  :returns: an integer containing the amount of bytes copied or -1.

 .. js:function:: Channel.get_in_length(channel)

   This function returns the length of the input part of the buffer.

   :param class_channel channel: The manipulated Channel.
-  :returns: an integer containing the amount of avalaible bytes.
+  :returns: an integer containing the amount of available bytes.

 .. js:function:: Channel.get_out_length(channel)

   This function returns the length of the output part of the buffer.

   :param class_channel channel: The manipulated Channel.
-  :returns: an integer containing the amount of avalaible bytes.
+  :returns: an integer containing the amount of available bytes.

 .. js:function:: Channel.forward(channel, int)